umbraco/UmbracoDocs/12/umbraco-vendr/core/key-concepts/payment-providers.md

 ---
-title: Payment Providers
 description: Accepting payments via Payment Providers in Vendr, the eCommerce solution for Umbraco
 ---

+# Payment Providers

 Payment Providers are how Vendr is able to accept multiple different methods of payment on a Site.
-Their job is to provide a standard interface between 3rd party payment gateways and Vendr itself in order to allow the passing of information between the two platforms.
+Their job is to provide a standard interface between third party payment gateways and Vendr itself.
+This is done in order to allow the passing of information between the two platforms.

-How these integrations work is often different per payment gateway, however Vendr Payment Providers provide a flexible interface that should be able to work with most payment gateways.
+How the integrations work is often different for each payment gateway.
+The Vendr Payment Providers add a flexible interface that should be able to work with most payment gateways.

 ## Example Payment Provider